iliarafa/Pewlett-Hackard-Analysis/README.md

 The percentage of retiring Senior Engineers and Senior Staff is almost 30% of the current workforce.
 In the same category we find Technique Leaders with 4,502 out of 15,159 retiring which amounts to 29,7% .
 On the other hand, Engineers and Assistant Engineers are retiring at a far more reasonable rate of about 10% of current workforce.
 Engineers also make up the largest group of all titles.
 It is evident that the roles of Senior Engineer, Senior Staff, and Technique Leaders are the ones that need to be filled before the retirement wave is in effect.

 # Mentorship Availability
-In terms of availability of qualified retirement ready mentors we understand, looking at the table that not only there is a massive wave of retiring employees from senior positions but there is also an insufficient number of mentors waiting to welcome the employees coming to mount these positions.
+In terms of availability of qualified mentors we understand, looking at the table that not only there is a massive wave of employees reaching retirement from senior positions but there is also an insufficient number of mentors waiting to welcome the employees coming to mount these positions.

 ![](images/mentorship_numbers.png)